cylc/cylc-doc/src/user-guide/running-suites.rst

 The Meaning And Use Of Initial Cycle Point
 ------------------------------------------

-When a suite is started with the ``cylc run`` command (cold or warm start) the cycle point at which it starts can be given on the command line or hardwired into the :cylc:conf:`flow.cylc` file:
+When a suite is started with the ``cylc play`` command (cold or warm start) the cycle point at which it starts can be given on the command line or hardcoded into the :cylc:conf:`flow.cylc` file:

 .. code-block:: console

-   $ cylc run foo 20120808T06Z
+   $ cylc play foo --initial-cycle-point=20120808T06Z

 or: